JuliaLang/julia/doc/src/manual/style-guide.md

 If a function name requires multiple words, consider whether it might represent more than one concept and might be better split into pieces.

-## Write functions with argument ordering similar to Julia's Base
+## Write functions with argument ordering similar to Julia Base

 As a general rule, the Base library uses the following order of arguments to functions, as applicable: